 - For a worker to be able to apply for a residence permit for work purposes you must make him or her a concrete offer of employment.
-You can normally do this by filling in the UDI's employment offer form (pdf, 1,0 MB).
+You can normally do this by filling in UDI's employment offer form (pdf, 1,0 MB).

-- As regards applications for residence permits for skilled workers and seasonal workers, an employer can apply on the worker's behalf.
+- Regarding applications for residence permits for skilled workers and seasonal workers, an employer may apply on the worker's behalf.
 In such case, you must have written authorisation from the worker.
-You can read more about this on the pages concerning the various residence permits.
+More information is available on the pages covering the various residence permits.

 - You will find an overview of case processing times here.

-As regards applications for residence permits for skilled workers, an employer can also apply on behalf of the employee’s spouse/cohabitant and children.
+Regarding applications for residence permits for skilled workers, an employer may also apply on behalf of the employee’s spouse/cohabitant and children.
 In such case, you must have written authorisation from the family members.
-If your hand in the applications for the employee and the family members at the same time, they will also receive the answer to their applications at the same time.
+If you hand in the applications for the employee and the family members at the same time, they will also receive the answer to their applications at the same time.

-- A worker cannot start working before he or she has been granted a residence permit.
-In some cases, however, a worker can start working before the application has been considered, provided that they have received confirmation from the police (the early employment scheme).
+- Employees cannot start working before being granted a residence permit.
+In some cases, however, employees may start working before the application has been considered, provided that they have received confirmation from the police (the early employment scheme).

 - If the worker is granted a residence permit, it will have an expiry date.
 Most residence permits are renewable.
 Workers must apply for renewal no later than one month before the permit expires in order to retain all their rights.
-We recommend that the worker applies two to three months before the permit expires.
+We recommend applying two to three months before the permit expires.